Understanding humidity and Rosahl

 Relative humidity (RH) is the relationship between actual water density and saturated water density as follows:

 RH=actual water vapour density ÷ saturation water vapour density x 100%

-From this equation it is possible to calculate any value given the other two.
+Coupled with this equation, it is possible to calculate any value given the other two.
 For example, if the temperature is 20ºC and the RH is 57.8%, then the actual water vapour density is 57.8 x 17.3/100=10g/m³

 Saturated Water Vapour density

-The saturation point of air is maximum level of water that it can carry (100%), and this is dependant on the temperature of the air.
-Water densities in air are usually given in g/m³: saturated air at 10 ºC will hold 9.4g of water per m³ whereas at 40ºC it will hold 51.1g (see graph)
+The saturation point of air is maximum level of water that it can carry (100%), importantly, this is dependant on the temperature of the air.
+Water densities in air are usually given in g/m³: saturated air at 10 ºC will hold 9.4g of water per m³.
+This meansat 40ºC it will hold 51.1g (see graph)